-One simple mistake can completely derail the toilet training process, making it stressful and exhausting for both you and your toddler.
+Even if your child is ready to start potty training, one simple mistake can completely derail the toilet training process, making it stressful and exhausting for both you and your toddler.
 No one wants that!

-Potty Training Mistake #1: Taking Your Child to the Toilet Way Too Often
+Mistake #1: Taking Your Child to the Toilet Way Too Often

 When children are around 18 months to 2 years of age, they should need to go to the toilet approximately every 2 hours.